arunsivaramanneo/GPU-Viewer/README.md

 INSTALLATION

-1. Before Downloading the files please ensure python3-tk is installed if not install sudo apt-get install python3-tk
+1. Before Downloading the files please ensure python3-tk is installed if not install (sudo apt-get install python3-tk)
 2. Download the file and Extract to a folder
 3. Double click GPU Viewer (Not GPU_Viewer.py)
+4. For Vulkan Tab to work Install Vulkan-Utils (sudo apt-get install vulkan-utils) also, Vulkan enabled drivers should be installed.

 What's developed and available?